adisrom/global-trade-balance-dashboard/README.md

   (not every year — this is what the UN Yearbook publishes).
 - Trading partner years available: 2015, 2020, 2024 only.

-## Extending this for a resume writeup

-- Swap the flat-file star schema for DuckDB or Snowflake + dbt models (staging → marts) if you want to show SQL/dbt skills explicitly.
-- Add a `dim_year` table and pre-aggregate regional rollups instead of excluding them, to show handling of hierarchical dimensions.
-- Add YoY growth % and CAGR calculations as derived fact columns.